Isabel Castro (artist)

 Isabel Castro, also known as Isabel Castro-Melendez, (born 1954) is a Mexican American artist born in Mexico City.
 She was raised and still resides in Los Angeles, California.
 Aside from being an artist, Castro's career includes curatorial work, education, journalism and photography.

 Education

 Isabel Castro attended Belmont High School.
 In 1976, she received a bachelor's degree of Fine Arts at USC Roski School of Fine Arts.
+Castro gained her education at the University of Southern California, Los Angeles (USC) in 2015 with a master's degree in arts journalism.
 She also did research at USC Rossier School of Education in 1998 and received her master's degree in Arts Journalism (USC) in 2015.

 Artwork

 Isabel Castro's “Women Under Fire” series (1980) is mixed media, scratched and dyed slides printed on Xerox.
 The pictures are underdeveloped and the scratched pigments element is strategically placed over the women's faces and bodies to represent the systemic violence imposed on Mexican American women.
 At the time, forced sterilization was occurring at USC Medical Center in Los Angeles and at an East Los Angeles hospital in the 1970s.
 The gun targets on the images were strategically placed on each woman to make their bodies targets of stereotypes.
 The women that posed for the photographs in the “Women Under Fire” Series were not survivors of forced sterilization themselves but had family or friends that had been forcibly sterilized.

 Another artwork by Castro is "X Rated Bondage" (1980).
 The artwork includes six gelatin silver prints.
 The images depicted are rephotographed images from pornography magazines that illustrate the sexual exploitation of Mexican America women.
 This exploitation relates to Mexican American women choosing sex work due to systematic racism limiting their career opportunities.

 Other artwork by Castro includes "Corpus Christi, from Méchicano 1977 Calendario" created in 1976 and is screen print on paper.